 The Pop ‘n Sit is suitable for kiddos 6 mos and older (who can sit up unassisted), and/or who weigh up to 37 lbs.
 Many reviewers rave about this portable booster, but a common complaint is that because the seat straps are so low, they dig into children’s legs (ouch).

 Tandem bikes anyone?
 If your multiples are good at sharing—lucky you!—check out this this adorable 4-in-1 tandem trike, which is really a hybrid between a stroller and a tricycle.

-Be sure to get helmets for the kiddos for any of these bike options.
-Read about our top picks here.
+** Be sure to get helmets for the kiddos for any of these bike options.
+Read about our favorite toddler helmets here.

 A popular summer toy is the ubiquitous water table (and by the way, you can fill it with so much more than water — in the winter, bring it inside and fill it with raw noodles, feathers, or any other fun sensory items!).
 What MOMs love about this table is the ability to entertain all your kiddos all at once (Seriously – my toddler twins and their school-aged big sis all love playing with it)!